5 “Must-dos” for the First Day of Class

 I create seating charts for the first few weeks (they often change after day 1).
 I have students tell me their name as they arrive, and I place them in the correct location.
 If possible, I project the seating chart on the smart board so they can see where they sit by themselves.
 Once seated, I take a moment to go around the room, and have them repeat their names again.
 I listen to the pronunciation and repeat it back to them.

 If your name can be difficult to pronounce, have them do the same with you.
 Saying someone’s name properly is a sign of respect.
-Learning to pronounce your students’ names properly is a little way of showing them that you respect them.
-If you’ve found that you need lots of practice, I’ve seen many teachers suggesting using flipgrid.
-Each student can make a short video stating their name, and you can watch the videos as needed.
+Learning to pronounce your students’ names properly is a little way of showing them that you respect them and teaching them you name is a way of having them build respect for you.

 2. Introduce your classroom

 I like to physically travel around my classroom, and point out where I keep assignments, discuss my policy for book sign-outs, and where students might sign out of class if needed.
+There are ONLY hand held sharpeners for my classroom, so I also explain that process.
 I also like to note to my students that my desk area is off-limits.
 This is a topic of some debate among teachers, however, I like to have a space in my classroom where I can keep my own personal belongings and confidential student information, without a concern that students will be rifling through them.

 3. Take care of supplies

 This might not be possible for many teachers, however, our supply list is passed out over the summer.
 That means that students come to class with their supplies already purchased.
 As my students keep their binders in the classroom, I have them label their dividers on the very first day of class, put their name on the spine, and add the binders to the back shelf.
-This also removes the binder from their locker.
+They are sorted by class period and they will stay there for the school year.

 4. Calm their nerves